grafana/scenes/docusaurus/docs/advanced-adhoc-fIlters.md

 If you don't want filters to be applied to all queries of the same data source as that of the `AdHocFilterSet` and want more control over which queries it's applied to, you can set `applyMode` to `manual` and then use the filters how ever you want.
 You could, for example, subscribe to the `AdHocFilterSet` state and then use the filters to modify the scene in some interesting way.

-There is another way you can use the manual mode and that is via the `AdHocFiltersVariable`.
+There's another way you can use the manual mode and that's by way of the `AdHocFiltersVariable`.
 This object is an alternative to `AdHocFilterSet`.
-With `AdHocFiltersVariable` you do not add it the controls array you add it to a `SceneVariableSet` as one of your variables.
+With `AdHocFiltersVariable`, you don't add it the controls array but instead add it to a `SceneVariableSet` as one of your variables.
 The UI is then rendered as part of `VariableValueSelectors`.

 Example: